The exposures that smart meters produce

 What is the power of the transmissions?

-Like the mobile phones whose communications
+Like the mobile phones whose

-low a power as possible.
-The 2G
+transmit with as low a power as possible.
+The 2G technology used is

-maximum possible values.
+This is the maximum possible

 How does the exposure change with distance from the smart meter?